snowplow/snowplowanalytics.com/_posts/2018-02-19-snowplow-objective-c-tracker-0.8.0-released/index.md

 To improve compatibility with XCode 9 we have fixed a naming conflict in the SnowplowTests bundle ([issue #343][343]).

-We also fixed a compile-time error found in the [Obj-C Client for Iglu][iglu-client], and updated a dependency of the Tracker.
+We also fixed a compile-time error found in both the Tracker and one of its dependencies, the [Obj-C Client for Iglu][iglu-client].

-^^ WHAT IS THE TICKET FOR THIS ONE?

 <h2><a name="changes">5.
 Other changes</a></h2>